• Home

 Bright Brown Baby by the amazing Pinkney’s is a great gift for a baby shower.
 In between the stories, you get beautiful quotes from greats such as Langston Hughes and John Lewis.
 This treasury is like a big hug surrounded by wonderful uplifting words.

-Baby, Sleepy Baby by the dynamic duo Atinuke and Angela Brooksbank is a sleepy gentle read that wraps a big hug around reader and baby.
+Baby, Sleepy Baby by the dynamic duo Atinuke and Angela Brooksbank is a sleepy gentle read that wraps a big hug around the reader and baby.

-Early Learning and Discovery Books
+Early Learning and Discovery Books for Babies

 Every collection needs a book of nursery rhymes.
 The illustrations in Honey for You Honey for Me by Michael Rosen is a big gift book that is full of whimsical pictures and some lesser-known rhymes.